 Brad Cuda died in 1985, and his father, Dan, made the decision to donate his organs.

-What are you doing New Year's?
-New Year's day?
-Well, we know where Lincoln's Dan Cuda will be.
-Pasadena, California, in the Rose Bowl Parade, riding on the "Donate Life America" float.
+Be looking for a man in a Nebraska jacket in the Rose Bowl Parade.
+Lincoln's Dan Cuda is riding on the "Donate Life America" float.
 Dan is a kidney transplant recipient, but his story of hope begins with tragedy.

 Dan lost his son, Brad, in a car accident in 1985.
 Brad was 7 years old.
 At that time, Dan made the choice to donate Brad's organs.